Uniquely New Jersey

 New Jersey may be small, but it’s the 11th most populous U.S. state.
 You’ll find people here from all walks of life and from all over the world.
 The same is true at Rutgers.
-Our 66,000-plus students—from every New Jersey county, every state in the nation, and 130 countries—are learning and preparing for success.
+Our nearly 70,000 students—from every New Jersey county, every state in the nation, and 130 countries—are learning and preparing for success.
 Since the state's inception, New Jersey has been characterized by ethnic and religious diversity.
 Our campus diversity is noteworthy enough to catch the attention of U.S. News & World Report, which recognizes Rutgers–Newark as the second most ethnically diverse college campus and in the top 20 for economic diversity among all national universities.

 Rutgers University has three main regional locations that are well positioned to serve the needs of our students, wherever they reside in the Garden State.